lucasdicioccio/deptrack/README.md

 * DepTrack cannot directly express "alternate paths" (e.g. "A" depends on "B OR C").
 A possible workaround is to enrich the dependency type.
 * The `evalTree` computation must terminate (especially, we cannot express a lazily-computed infinite list of dependencies.)
-* DepTrack cannot encode loops.
-You should not have loops in your design, however we may still want to let people represent them.
-DepTrack needs some primitive to stop iterating on a dependency when an already-explored node arrives.

-# TODO
-* implement designs for Monad, Alternative, and MonadPlus versions
+In particular, DepTrack cannot encode loops.